JanCBrammer/JanCBrammer.github.io/index.md

 - Comfortable with legacy code-bases and green-field projects.
 - Experience "beyond" the ticket: user interviews, requirement analyses, documentation.
 - I care about the big picture: managing technical debt, automatization, refactoring.
-- I strive to be a pragmatic generalist and I'm most happy when I get to write idiomatic, concise, functional(ish) code that's easy to delete.
+- I strive to be a pragmatic generalist.
+- Culture and context permitting, I love writing code that is simple, functional (the [paradigm](https://en.wikipedia.org/wiki/Functional_programming)) and easy to delete.

 ## Experience